giltene/GilExamples/SpinWaitTest/README.md

-(See draft Runtime.onSpinWait() JEP here: [https://github.com/giltene/GilExamples/blob/master/SpinHintTest/JEPdraft.md])
+(See draft Runtime.onSpinWait() JEP here: [https://github.com/giltene/GilExamples/blob/master/SpinWaitTest/JEPdraft.md])

-#SpinHintTest
+#SpinWaitTest

 A simple thread-to-thread communication latency test that measures and reports on the behavior of thread-to-thread ping-pong latencies when spinning using a shared volatile